crake7/Network-Pen-Test-Tools/README.md

 * You can download paramiko [here](https://github.com/paramiko/paramiko/)
 * Use this script with `ssh_rcmd.py`.
 * The SSH key the server is using was originally downloaded from the paramiko repository.
 For convenience, I included it as a separate file: `test_rsa.key`.
 Type this filename when you are prompted to input *HOSTKEY file name:* or use your own key.

+## Credits

+This repo was created while reading the amazing book: [Black Hat Python 2](https://www.amazon.com/Black-Hat-Python-2nd-Programming/dp/1718501129/ref=sr_1_3?dchild=1&keywords=black+hat+python+2&qid=1618619206&sr=8-3) by Justin Seitz and Tim Arnold.

+Writers and contributors take NO responsibility and/or liability for how you choose to use any of the source code available here.
+By using any of the files available in this repository, you understand that you are AGREEING TO USE AT YOUR OWN RISK.
+Once again, ALL files available here are for EDUCATION and/or RESEARCH purposes ONLY.